 Are you struggling and looking for an experienced therapist who will listen to you in a comfortable and safe space, and help guide you through a difficult time?

 If so, I can help.

 MBACP registered and a fully qualified counsellor, I’ve been a therapist for over 9 years.
-In that time, I've helped clients work through numerous concerns, from addiction, depression, anxiety, post-traumatic stress disorder (PTSD), to attachment issues and relationships problems.
+In that time, I've helped clients work through numerous concerns, from addiction, depression, anxiety, post-traumatic stress disorder (PTSD), attachment issues, to domestic abuse and relationships problems.

 After going through my own personal struggles, I initially embarked on a personal development course and from there went on to do my degree in integrative counselling and psychotherapy.
 During my training I was drawn towards the theory of childhood attachment.
 Our early experiences form characteristic ways of relating to other people and of coping with the ebb and flow of emotions which are not only psychological predictions but also physiological patterns.
 They are the bones of emotional life, hidden outside our awareness - the invisible history of everyone.

 Having worked through my own difficulties in training I can truly understand and empathise with others.